-Prerequisite(s): Healthcare Delivery Systems (HCM 735) or permission of Program Chair.
+Prerequisite(s): Healthcare Delivery Systems (HCM 735) or permission of Program Chair; or Financial & Managerial Accounting (MBA 733); or Strategy, Collaboration, & Communication (PUAD 745).

 This course will explore the essential conceptual and analytical understanding of health policymaking and politics, including their impact on health administration and leadership.
 Selected policy issues will be explored through the application of political concepts and behavioral models, including a system model of policymaking.
 The emphasis will be on understanding the health leaders approach to the policymaking system, become involved in it, and work through it to attain their objectives and those of their organization.